New York City Schools with Special Effects Certificate Programs

 New York University

-Located in Brooklyn, Pratt Institute offers a certificate program in computer graphics with a concentration in computer animation and video.
-The program at Pratt's continuing and professional studies division is for individuals pursuing careers in special effects, film, game design, entertainment and broadcast design.
+Located in Brooklyn, Pratt Institute offers a certificate program in motion graphics.
+The program, which is offered through Pratt's continuing and professional studies division, is for individuals pursuing careers in special effects, film, game design, entertainment and broadcast design.

 CUNY Hostos Community College

 Hostos Community College is part of the CUNY school system and is located in the Bronx.
-While the school does not offer a certificate program in special effects, it does have an associate's degree program in game design that can prepare students for work in the field, as well as a related associate's degree program in digital design and animation.
+While the school does not offer a certificate program in special effects, it does have an associate's degree program in digital design and animation that covers some relevant skills.

 Associate of Applied Science in Digital Design and Animation

-This 60-credit associate's degree program in game design prepares students for careers in graphic and special effects design, texture arts and visual effects editing.
-Students must complete some major coursework in digital media design and 2-D design, and they can choose from electives in animation, sound design, motion graphics, game programming and Maya software.
+This 60-credit associate's degree program prepares students for careers in motion graphics and animation.
+Students must complete some major coursework in digital media design and 2-D design, and they can choose from electives in animation, sound design, Final Cut Pro, After Effects and Maya software.
 General education classes, such as math, psychology and sociology, are also required.

 Other School Options